 Tuskegee graduated its first five USAAF fighter pilots on March 7, 1942, and more soon followed.
 After completing their training, the 99th Pursuit Squadron (later Fighter Squadron) went to North Africa.
 Flying Curtis P-40 Warhawks, they were attached to the all-white 33rd Fighter Group at Fordjouna, Tunisia, in the spring of 1943.

-Flying P-40 Warhawks, the 99th first saw combat on June 2, 1943, as the Allies secured the Italian island of Pantellaria.
-The unit scored its first aerial victory against the Luftwaffe on July 2 when Lt.
-Charles B. Hall shot down a Focke Wulf Fw 190 on his eighth mission.
-The unit's first losses occurred the same day as Lts.
+On June 2, 1943, the 99th saw its first combat as the Allies secured the Italian island of Pantellaria.
+On July 2, the unit scored its first aerial victory against the Luftwaffe when 1st Lt.
+Charles B. Hall shot down a Focke-Wulf Fw 190 on his eighth mission.
+Their first losses occurred that same day as Lts.
 Sherman White and James McCullin were killed.